The Academy of Management's George R. Terry Book Award is

 or practice are eligible for this prestigious award.

-The recipient of the 2018 award will be announced and presented at the Academy of Management Presidential Address and Awards Ceremony at the 78th Annual Meeting of the Academy of Management in Chicago, Illinois, USA.
+The recipient of the 2018 award was announced and presented at the Academy of Management Presidential Address and Awards Ceremony at the 78th Annual Meeting of the Academy of Management in Chicago, Illinois, USA.

 Congratulations to the finalists for this year's award: